Largactil (Chlorpromazine Hydrochloride)

 What If You Miss a Dose?

-If you miss a dose, simply continue taking Largactil as advised by your doctor.
-You do not need to make up for the missed dose.
+If you miss a dose, continue with your regular schedule and do not double up on doses to make up for a missed one.

-Important: Never take a double dose to make up for a missed dose as this may increase your chance of side effects.
+Important: Never take a double dose to compensate for a missed dose, as this may increase the risk of side effects.

 Available Tablet Strengths